tt-isv-org/scc/article-intro/README.md

 ```

 ## Assign SCCs to RBAC roles

+SCCs can be assigned to specific RBAC roles created on the OpenShift platform.
+Users associated with those roles are then permitted to use the capabilites set by the SCC.

 On OpenShift, an administrator can create a **Role** with a rule to define which SCCs will be available for all the users associated with that role.